DynamoDS/PackageManagerClient/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The codebase is in a better state after this PR
 - [ ] Is documented according to the [standards](https://github.com/DynamoDS/Dynamo/wiki/Coding-Standards)
 - [ ] The level of testing this PR includes is appropriate
-- [ ] Snapshot of UI changes, if any.
 - [ ] Changes to the API follow [Semantic Versioning](https://github.com/DynamoDS/Dynamo/wiki/Dynamo-Versions) and are documented in the [API Changes](https://github.com/DynamoDS/Dynamo/wiki/API-Changes) document.

 ### Reviewers